 What is ZUBSOLV® ?

 ZUBSOLV® is a sublingual tablet containing naloxone and buprenorphine, two substances that block the effects of opioids on the brain.
-Patients take Zubsolv once a day to counter withdrawal symptoms and relieve pain.
-While there are other medications that use buprenorphine and naloxone, this particular brand is noted for its:
+Patients often take this medication once a day to counter withdrawal symptoms and relieve pain.
+While other medications also use buprenorphine and naloxone, this particular brand is known for its:

 - Short dissolution time

 Zubsolv contains opioids in a smaller dosage than most prescription painkillers have.
 As a result, it can partially replace the effects of other opioid products and thus help to address withdrawal symptoms.
 Because it contains opioids, however, it carries a risk of addiction, as well as potentially deadly side effects.

 Some of the most common side effects include: